-1.Introduction 1 3
+1. Int roduction3

-2. Corridor De escription 4
+2. Со rridor Description 4

-2.1 Key Par ameters of Corridor Lines 14

-2.2 Corrido r Terminals 25

-2.3 Bottlen ecks 27

-2.4 RFC Go vernance 34

-3. Transport N Market Study 36
+3. Tra insport Market Study .30

-4. List of mea sures 37
+4. List t of measures .31

-4.1 Coordir nation of planned temporary capacity restrictions 37
+4.1 Coordination of planned temporary capacity restrictions .31

-4.2 Corrido r One Stop Shop 37
+4.2 Corridor One Stop Shop .31

-4.3 Capacit y Allocation Principles 38
+4.3 Capacity Allocation Principles .31

-4.4 Apllicar nts 38
+4.4 Applicants .32

-4.5 Traffic management 38
+4.5 Traffic management .32

-4.6 Traffic management in the event of disturbance 38
+4.6 Traffic management in the event of disturbance .32

-4.7 Corrido r Information Document 38
+4.7 Corridor Information Document .32

-4.8 Quality evaluation 39
+4.8 Quality evaluation .32

-5. Objectives and performance of the Corridor 40
+5. Ob jectives and performance of the Corridor .33

-5.1 Qualita tive objectives 40
+5.1 Qualitative objectives .33

-5.2 Quanti tative objectives 41
+5.2 Quantitative objectives .34

-5.3 Commo on RNE/RFC KPIs 46
+5.3 Common RNE/RFC KPIs .38

-5.4 Train Pe erformance Management 46
+5.4 Train Performance Management .39

-6. Cooperatio n and consultation in the frame of the Implementation Plan 48
+6. Co operation and consultation in the frame of the Implementation Plan .40

-6.1 Procedu ure of the cooperation with the advisory groups 48
+6.1 Procedure of the cooperation with the Advisory Groups .40

-6.2 Views a nd assessment of advisory groups regarding corridor development 48
+6.2 Europ Views and assessment of the Advisory Groups regarding corridor development from the bean Coordinator

-6.3 Results of the consultation of the draft Implementation Plan 50
+6.3 Results of the consultation of the draft Implementation Plan .41

-Annay 1.
-List of lines 51
+A nnex 1 : List of lines .47

-1.Introduction
+1. Introduction

-Rail Freight Corridor North Sea - Baltic (RFC NS-B) became operational on the 10th of November 2015 according to Regulation (EU) 913/2010 of the European Parliament and of the Council of 22 September 2010 concerning a European rail network for competitive freight (hereinafter: the RFC Regulation).
-Over the years the Corridor was gradually extended to Riga and Tallinn (October 2020) and to Medyka and the ports of Gent (Terneuzen) and Zeebrugge in January 2022.
+Rail Freight Corridor North Sea - Baltic (RFC NS-B) became operational on the 10th of November 2015 according to Regulation (EU) No 913/2010 of the European Parliament and of the Council of 22 September 2010 concerning a European rail network for competitive freight (hereinafter: the RFC Regulation).
+Over the years the Corridor was gradually extended to Riga and Tallinn (October 2020) and to Medyka and the ports of Gent/Terneuzen and Zeebrugge in January 2022.

-Regulation (EU) 2024/1679 of the European Parliament and of the Council on Union guidelines for the development of the trans-European transport network (hereafter TEN-T Regulation), that was published on 28 June 2024, amends the RFC Regulation.
-The TEN-T Regulation defines 9 European Transport Corridors (ETC), that integrate the former Rail Freight Corridors The ETC NS-B passes now through 10 countries: Netherlands, Belgium, Germany, Poland, Lithuania, Latvia, Estonia, Finland, Sweden and Ukraine.
+Regulation (EU) 2024/1679 of the European Parliament and of the Council on Union guidelines for the development of the trans-European transport network (hereafter TEN-T Regulation), that was published on 28 June 2024 and entered into force on the 18th of July 2024, amends the RFC Regulation.
+The TEN-T Regulation defines 9 European Transport Corridors (ETC), that integrate the former Rail Freight Corridors.
+The ETC NS-B passes now through 10 countries: the Netherlands, Belgium, Germany, Poland, Lithuania, Latvia, Estonia, Finland, Sweden and Ukraine.
 Each ETC has a European Coordinator, who acts as ambassador of the TEN-T policy and oversees the progress of the corresponding ETC.

 As of now, the railway freight lines of the ETC form the new alignment of the RFC, that no longer includes the Czech Republic and deletes some former RFC NS-B lines, but also adds some new lines.

 The RFC governance structure needs to be adapted to this new alignment and the RFC should be operational 18 months after the entry into force of the TEN-T Regulation.
 Six months before, that is by the 18th of July 2025 at the latest, the Management Board needs to publish an Implementation Plan, according to Article 9 of the RFC Regulation.

 The Implementation Plan for RFC NS-B describes the characteristics of the freight corridor and outlines the strategic measures and actions required to enhance the performance, the capacity and the quality of this vital East - West Corridor.
-The Implementation Plan is elaborated taking into account the common structure developed by all RFCs under the umbrella of RNE.
+The Implementation Plan was elaborated taking into account the common structure developed by all RFCs under the umbrella of RailNetEurope (RNE).

-This document is the draft Implementation Plan for consultation with the Advisory Groups, applicants and other stakeholders.
-After the consultation the Implementation Plan will be approved by the Executive Board of RFC NS-B on 16 July 2025.
+The draft Implementation Plan was consulted with the Advisory Groups, applicants and other stakeholders.
+This Implementation Plan was approved by the Executive Board of RFC NS-B on 16 July 2025.